Skip to content

 However, the disadvantages include:

-• Higher dividend rates: Generally, preference shares require higher dividend rates than common shares, increasing the cost of capital.
+• Higher dividend rates: Generally, preference shares require higher dividend rates than ordinary shares, increasing the cost of capital.

 • Complexity in accounting and legal compliance: Issuing and managing these shares involves complex accounting treatments and legal requirements.